-Owner Andy invited us along to try out the food and we couldn’t say no. Except, I left my vegetarian wife behind and took my carnivorous Dad (Q) with me instead, because everyone needs to treat their Dad to steak every once in a while.
+Owner Andy invited us along to try out the food and we couldn’t say no. I took my Dad (Q) with me, because everyone needs to treat their Dad to steak every once in a while.

-They source their beef from their own family farm, only 1 mile away from the restaurant.
-Their stock bull comes from one of the best Aberdeen Angus breeders in the country and their herd is kept in a low-stress environment.
-All of this suggests that the cows have lived a good life, but also the meat is going to be great too.
-Both of these are ideal, especially when a place does large-scale portions/eating challenges like The Falcon does, because I want to know that the indulgence is based on good welfare.
+They source their beef from farms within 10 miles of the restaurant, with the herds kept in a low-stress environment.
+When a place does large-scale portions/eating challenges like The Falcon does, I want to know that the indulgence is based on good welfare.

 The Falcon has a classic Cotswolds pub style, with rustic elements and some added themed extras.
 There's a meat counter to purchase the steaks, as well as a bar stocked with plenty of local beers on tap.
 Sadly we both drove, so we couldn't take advantage of the beer, so it's definitely worth brining a designated driver if you visit!

 Before we get to the steak, let's talk starters.
 We got a quick run though from chef Steve, before the lovely wait staff took our orders.
 We shared a baked camembert with rosemary and garlic, accompanied by warm bread, caramelised onions and panfried chorizo.
 We added extra chorizo.
 A delicious winter classic, taken up a notch with the smokey flavour from the chunks of sausage.